MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Zoom limit

 Minimum zoom for pan and zoom auto-download to work.
 In high data density areas this should be set to higher values to avoid loading very large amounts of data when zooming out.
+This is used both for data and tasks.
 Default: _17_.

 ### Task download radius